 The other side needs to finish the configuration from their side.

 You can synchronize with any of the supported issue tracking platforms.
-For example, you can sync between Servicenow and Jira Cloud or Jira Server, even if your JIRA Server instance is behind a firewall in a private network.
+For example, you can sync between ServiceNow and Jira Cloud or Jira Server, even if your JIRA Server instance is behind a firewall in a private network.
 For more details check typical use cases.

-Synchronize an issue
+4. Synchronize an entity.

 To start the synchronization for Servicenow you need to configure a trigger.
 It helps to synchronize incidents according to the specified search query.